JenkHuffington/papers/journal.md

 BBOA are important for the radiative effect but the magnitude and even direction are unclear see Haywood et al (2000).
-Our measurements set out to add t othis body of knowledge.
+Our measurements set out to add to this body of knowledge using Mass Spectrometry data (Allan et al 2001).